PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

 ```

 ### Register the Expansion
-To now register the expansion will you need to call the `register()` method yourself.
+To register the expansion, you will need to call the `register()` method yourself.
-This should be done in your plugin's `onEnable()` void after you made sure that PlaceholderAPI is installed and enabled.
+This should be done in your plugin's `onEnable()` method after you make sure that PlaceholderAPI is installed and enabled.

 ```java
 package at.helpch.placeholderapi.example